-The Group's financial risk management objectives and policies are set out in the Corporate Governance Report on pages 72 and in the Strategic Report on pages 1 - 63.
+The Group's financial risk management objectives and policies are set out in the Corporate Governance Report on pages 52 and in the Strategic Report on pages 39 to 46.

-Statement of Directors' responsibilities
+Statement of directors' responsibilities

 The directors are responsible for preparing this Annual Report and the Group and Company Financial Statements in accordance with applicable laws and regulations.